LordSmogg/Shadowrun-6th-World-VTT/README.md

 So in short, many things were adjusted to make it playable for 6th edtion, but its not perfect, and I dont expect to mantain it much.

 The guys at RPG Framework are doing great progress on another Shadowrun 6th Edtion System for VTT, so I reccomend you check that out as well: https://www.rpgframework.de/index.php/en/welcome-to-rpg-framework/

+For 5th edtion system and the work that i branched: https://github.com/smilligan93/SR5-FoundryVTT

+Licences
+Icons provided by Font Awesome: https://fontawesome.com/license

+Shadowrun is registered trademarks and/or trademarks of The Topps Company, Inc.
+This is a fan project, not associated with Topps or Catalyst Games Lab.